 I wanted to see if I could make a mock-up pedal arrangement to test the action–a proof of concept.
 In all the online images of similar organs, the pedals appear to be thin metal objects joined to another vertical metal (or wooden) rod that fits in the hollow of that big metal arm on top of the bellows.
 They had to be removable; otherwise the legs could not be folded.
 This is likely how mine became lost.
 I decided to try to do it all in wood first — to see if it would work, and to get the right measurements.

-It worked!
+That worked too!
 Well, sort of.
 The pedal had to be narrow enough to pass under the arches in the stretcher.
 But that meant it could wobble side to side on the hinge pin.
 To avoid that, I tried adding the little blocks on either side of the pedal at the hinge.
 I need to add more–perhaps beads of some sort.

 The other proof of concept was to try to reconstruct a wind chest or reservoir to see if, with pumping, I could make the reeds sound.
 It seems in all the images and videos that the reservoir hangs below and is wedge shaped, covered in fabric, and perhaps accordioned, so that it can collapse closed under the legs when they are folded.
 It would have been narrow at the front and deep at the back.